kpuka/SIMAH/_pages/talks.md

 author_profile: true
 ---

+For a complete list of talks and presentations, please see download my CV by clicking <a href="/files/Klajdi Puka CV.pdf" target="_blank"> here </a>

 1. **Long-term sequelae of childhood-onset epilepsy and epilepsy surgery; Psychiatric and psychosocial outcomes** \
 Neuropsychology Special Interests Group, \